9:30am on Sunday 22nd September 2019

 All fun run finishers will receive a commemorative medal.

 The Southport Seaside 10k course offers runners the perfect mix of flat running, scenic scenery and with it’s seaside location a fantastic atmosphere to help you enjoy your 10k experience.
-NEW for 2018 Marine Drive will be fully closed to runners on the day, which should make for a much more runner friendly route with beautiful views across Southport Beach.
+Marine Drive will be fully closed to runners on the day, which makes for a much more runner friendly route with beautiful views across Southport Beach.

 The course starts in Princess Park, Southport and is a two lap course around the Pier and Marine Lake.
 Taking in the Theatre and Convention Centre, Marine Lake Promenade, Ocean Plaza and Southport Model Railway before traveling down Marine Drive and under the famous Southport Pier.
 The course offers something for everyone.